Madhuramakrishna/MyDocuments-1/SetupCICDonAWS-Docker-K8S.md

-# MyDocuments
-This Demo is built to demonstrate full CI/CD flow on AWS using Opensource application
+# This Demo is built to demonstrate full CI/CD flow on AWS using Opensource application

 Setup Jenkins Server on AWS
 ---------------------------